 Set building can be fairly physical.
 It involves some carpentry skills and a lot of lifting, shifting and carrying things about to make the sets that deck the stage for each production.

 When a production is on we need people with good organisational skills to make sure the right people are on stage at the right time with the right props, etc!
 Generally, we have one or two people responsible for all of this backstage activity - a stage manager and an assistant stage manager.
 It can be physical, involving the lifting of furniture for scene changes, etc, with an emphasis on being fairly quick as well!

 If this appeals to you, contact the director of the next play to volunteer and maybe come along to get a feel for what's involved.

 The Cripple of Inishmaan by Martin McDonagh directed by Ronald Jones

-A reading/audition will take place in the Computer Room, the Old School
+Auditions will take place in the Computer Room, the Old School, Little Theatre

 The play will be performed from 18th to 28th April 2018 (Wed to Sat)